SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-html-quickview-adaptive-card-extension.md

 The SharePoint Framework (SPFx) v1.20 release introduced a new option to use HTML to render the Viva Connection Adaptive Card Extension (ACE) Quick Views.
 This enables more advanced user experiences.
 You can even use whatever suitable JavaScript web framework you prefer (ie: React etc.) in your Quick View experiences.

-You can start using this option by updating your quick view implementation to be inherited from xxx class, which will be automatically detected by the underlying platform.
+You can start using this option by updating your Quick View implementation to be inherited from xxx class, which will be automatically detected by the underlying platform.

 > [!IMPORTANT]
 > This tutorial assumes you have installed the SPFx v1.20.
 For more information on installing the SPFx v1.20, see [SharePoint Framework v1.20 release notes](../../release-1.20.md).